ono-midori/ono-midori.github.io/techs/libevent.md

         void *ctx);
 ```

-The bufferevent_filter_new() function creates a new filtering bufferevent, wrapped around an existing "underlying" bufferevent.
+The `bufferevent_filter_new()` function creates a new filtering bufferevent, wrapped around an existing "underlying" bufferevent.
 All data received via the underlying bufferevent is transformed with the "input" filter before arriving at the filtering bufferevent, and all data sent via the filtering bufferevent is transformed with an "output" filter before being sent out to the underlying bufferevent.

 Adding a filter to an underlying bufferevent replaces the callbacks on the underlying bufferevent.
 You can still add callbacks to the underlying bufferevent's evbuffers, but you can't set the callbacks on the bufferevent itself if you want the filter to still work.

-The input_filter and output_filter functions are described below.
-All the usual options are supported in options.
-If BEV_OPT_CLOSE_ON_FREE is set, then freeing the filtering bufferevent also frees the underlying bufferevent.
-The ctx field is an arbitrary pointer passed to the filter functions; if a free_context function is provided, it is called on ctx just before the filtering bufferevent is closed.
+The `input_filter` and `output_filter` functions are described below.
+All the usual `options` are supported in options.
+If `BEV_OPT_CLOSE_ON_FREE` is set, then freeing the filtering bufferevent also frees the underlying bufferevent.
+The `ctx` field is an arbitrary pointer passed to the filter functions; if a `free_context` function is provided, it is called on `ctx` just before the filtering bufferevent is closed.

 The input filter function will be called whenever there is new readable data on the underlying input buffer.
 The output filter function is called whenever there is new writable data on the filter's output buffer.
 Each one receives a pair of evbuffers: a source evbuffer to read data from, and a destination evbuffer to write data to.
-The dst_limit argument describes the upper bound of bytes to add to destination.
+The `dst_limit` argument describes the upper bound of bytes to add to destination.
 The filter function is allowed to ignore this value, but doing so might violate high-water marks or rate limits.
-If dst_limit is -1, there is no limit.
+If `dst_limit` is -1, there is no limit.
 The mode parameter tells the filter how aggressive to be in writing.
-If it is BEV_NORMAL, then it should write as much as can be conveniently transformed.
-The BEV_FLUSH value means to write as much as possible, and BEV_FINISHED means that the filtering function should additionally do any cleanup necessary at the end of the stream.
-Finally, the filter function's ctx argument is a void pointer as provided to the bufferevent_filter_new() constructor.
+If it is `BEV_NORMAL`, then it should write as much as can be conveniently transformed.
+The `BEV_FLUSH` value means to write as much as possible, and `BEV_FINISHED` means that the filtering function should additionally do any cleanup necessary at the end of the stream.
+Finally, the filter function's `ctx` argument is a void pointer as provided to the `bufferevent_filter_new()` constructor.

-Filter functions must return BEV_OK if any data was successfully written to the destination buffer, BEV_NEED_MORE if no more data can be written to the destination buffer without getting more input or using a different flush mode, and BEV_ERROR if there is a non-recoverable error on the filter.
+Filter functions must return `BEV_OK` if any data was successfully written to the destination buffer, `BEV_NEED_MORE` if no more data can be written to the destination buffer without getting more input or using a different flush mode, and `BEV_ERROR` if there is a non-recoverable error on the filter.

 Creating the filter enables both reading and writing on the underlying bufferevent.
 You do not need to manage reads/writes on your own: the filter will suspend reading on the underlying bufferevent for you whenever it doesn't want to read.
 For 2.0.8-rc and later, it is permissible to enable/disable reading and writing on the underlying bufferevent independently from the filter.
 If you do this, though, you may keep the filter from successfully getting the data it wants.